 It should be mentioned that in this study, the most appropriate pretreatments were chosen according to the way in which they modify the performance of the models.
 Pretreatments depend on data, sometimes they can be beneficial but other times not.

 In this example, SNV was used to remove the combined effect previously found in spectra.
-In other words,, to erase both the scattering effects caused by the diffusion of photons and the measurement noise (random phenomena present throughout the entire measurement chain).The resulting spectra had media equal to zero and standard deviation equal to one.
+In other words,this algorithmerased both the scattering effects caused by the diffusion of photons and the measurement noise (random phenomena present throughout the entire measurement chain).The resulting spectra had media equal to zero and standard deviation equal to one.

 Furthermore, second derivative was used to find the exact location (center) of the shoulders in the original spectra, by deconvoluting and highlighting the peaks.
 As a result, we observed significantly narrower bands.
 Peaks appeared in the same locations as peaks in the original spectra.

 Outlier removal using PCA

+Brioso